Bible, History, Archaeology

 Biblical history begins with the creation of the world and focuses on the relationship between God and mankind, in particular with the people of Israel, who are often described as a small people surrounded by great powers.
 The stories include major events such as the Exodus, the conquest of the Promised Land, and periods of kingship and exile.

-The oldest manuscripts >
+Biblical manuscripts >

 Old Testament books >